 Each serving provides approximately 385 calories, 22 g fat, 28 g carbohydrates, and 16 g protein.

-Pin It This dish is extra delicious fresh from the pan—double the batch if you want leftovers!
+This dish is extra delicious fresh from the pan—double the batch if you want leftovers!

 Recipe FAQs